Best Chipmunk Poison in 2021 | Poison Peanuts for Chipmunks

 Sweeney’s poison peanuts attract the chipmunk, and after they have eaten the chipmunk poison peanuts, they will quickly die.

 The canister’s design features a cone-shaped tip that allows the user to puncture holes in any visible surface tunnels for the easy application of the peanuts.

 The poison peanuts come in a handy 6-ounce container.

-- The peanuts come in a handy cone-shaped container used for punching holes in chipmunk tunnels
+- Comes in a handy cone-shaped container for punching holes in chipmunk tunnels.

-- Product is designed to target other pest infestations
+- Designed to target other pest infestations as well.

-As with any poisons, read all warning labels and handle with care to prevent any pets and family members inadvertently being exposed to these products.
+As with any poison, read all warning labels and instructions before using it and ensure you prevent your pets and family members from inadvertently being exposed to these products.